Languages

 Map of Croatia

-By early 2003 it had made enough progress to apply for EU membership, becoming the second former Yugoslav republic after Slovenia to do so.
+By early 2003 it had made enough progress in shaking off the legacy of those years to apply for EU membership, becoming the second former Yugoslav republic after Slovenia to do so.

 A country of striking natural beauty with a stunning Adriatic coastline, Croatia is again very popular as a tourist destination.